-Dr. Roos is a professor in the Faculty of Medicine at the University of Manitoba and a founding director of the Manitoba Centre for Health Policy.
-She held a Tier 1 Canada Research Chair and recieved funding from the Canada Foundation for Innovation to create Canada’s first data laboratory, containing population-based data on health, education, and social services.
+Dr. Noralou Roos is a professor emerita of community health sciences in the Rady Faculty of Health Sciences at the University of Manitoba and a founding director of the Manitoba Centre for Health Policy.

 Dr. Sareen is a psychiatry professor and director of research and anxiety services at Health Sciences Centre in Winnipeg.
 He is also a consulting psychiatrist for the Veterans Affairs Canada operational stress injury clinic at Deer Lodge Hospital in Winnipeg.
 He has been supported by numerous national and local peer-reviewed grants in the areas of military mental health, Aboriginal suicide, and homelessness.
 He is leading a large partnership grant with First Nations communities in Northwestern Manitoba to improve the understanding of suicide and suicide prevention measures.
 He is also the Winnipeg site co-principal investigator for the Mental Health Commission of Canada’s research demonstration project in homelessness and mental health.
 Dr. Sareen has published more than 100 peer-reviewed publications in the areas of traumatic stress, anxiety disorders, Aboriginal suicide, psychiatric neuroimaging and military mental health.